-Shakespeare Beyond serves to empower and give a voice to marginalised communities through theatre.
-Growing from our vision to use Shakespeare as a platform for positive change, these programmes go beyond traditional theatre spaces, exploring ourselves and our stories, often incorporating Theatre of the Oppressed and an embodied approach to Shakespeare’s text.
-With this work, those commonly under-represented and missing in regular theatrical engagement, can share in Shakespeare’s words and find their own voice, as performers, workshop participants, and audience members.
+Shakespeare Beyond serves to empower and amplify the voices of historically excluded communities through theatre.
+Growing from our vision of transforming communities through creativity, these programmes go beyond traditional theatre spaces, exploring ourselves and our stories, often incorporating Theatre of the Oppressed and an embodied approach to Shakespeare’s text.
+With this work, those commonly under-represented or missing in regular theatrical engagement, can share in Shakespeare’s words and contribute their own voice, as performers, workshop participants, and audience members.

 CURRENT SHAKESPEARE BEYOND PROJECTS INCLUDE: